Battle of Nieuwpoort: Background

 The battle pitted the military leaders of both of the Netherlands (the Dutch Republic and the Habsburg Netherlands) against each other: The armies of the Dutch Republic were commanded by Maurice, Count of Nassau; the armies of the Habsburg Netherlands were commanded by Albert, Duke of Burgundy.
 Albert ruled autocratically, Maurice had to abide by the demands of the Dutch parliament.
-Both commanded multinational armies.
-The Spanish army was 100 percent Catholic, the Dutch army predominantly Protestant.
+Both commanded multinational armies, though the Spanish army was entirely Catholic while the Dutch army was predominantly Protestant.

-Maurice (1567-1624) was the son of the leader of the original Dutch rebellion, William of Orange.
+Maurice (1567–1624) was the son of the leader of the original Dutch rebellion, William of Orange.
 He had been fighting from an early age.
-During the past five years, he had set in motion a military revolution by completely reforming the Dutch army, introducing new concepts of drill and standard commands, and combining them with standardization and thorough bookkeeping.
-This created a dependable, predictable, manoeuvrable and steadfast army, with high continuous firepower, deadly cavalry, and experienced officers high and low.
+During the previous five years, he had set in motion a military revolution by completely reforming the Dutch army, introducing new concepts of drill and standard commands, and combining them with standardization and thorough bookkeeping.
+This created a dependable, predictable, maneuverable and steadfast army, with high continuous firepower, deadly cavalry, and experienced officers high and low.

-Albert (1559-1621) was son of Maximilian II, Holy Roman Emperor.
+Albert (1559–1621) was son of Maximilian II, Holy Roman Emperor.
 His uncle, brother-in-law, and father-in-law was King Philip II of Spain.
-Albert ruled the Royal Netherlands with his spouse, Philip’s daughter Isabella.
+Albert ruled the Royal Netherlands with his spouse, Philip's daughter Isabella.
 He had little military experience.
 The Spanish army was as experienced as the Dutch, as were its officers, except for several of the highest in command.
-During Albert's absence in 1598-99, getting married in Spain, the Spanish army had been led by Mendoza, aka the Admiral of Aragon.
+During Albert's absence in 1598–99, getting married in Spain, the Spanish army had been led by Mendoza, aka the Admiral of Aragón.

-Ambition had grown Mendoza’s army to beyond the territory’s financial means.
+Ambition had grown Mendoza's army to beyond the territory's financial means.
 As a result, units had not been paid in a long time.
-Exacerbated by Albert’s policy to promote bloodline over merit and to break up new regiments to reinforce older, mutiny had become commonplace.
-Several mutineer ‘republics’ had sprung up along the Dutch border, Diest the biggest.
-One new regiment even mutinied the moment it arrived from southern Europe and was told it would be broken up, it then camped around Hamont.
+Exacerbated by Albert's policy to promote bloodline over merit and to break up new regiments to reinforce older, mutiny had become commonplace.
+Several mutineer 'republics' had sprung up along the Dutch border, Diest the biggest.
+One new regiment even mutinied the moment it arrived from southern Europe and was told it would be broken up; it then camped around Hamont.